-Now you have developed your list of keywords and determined the best opportunities, it’s time to create your content.
-But you can’t simply slap a few words together and hope to make an impression.
+Now you have developed your list of keywords and determined the best opportunities, it’s time to dig into your content strategy.
+But you can’t slap a few words together and hope to make an impression.

 4. Include Your Keyword in the Title of the Page

 When Google goes to find pages that fit with a user’s search term, it first has to scan your page and determine what’s relevant so then it knows how and when to recommend your page to search traffic.
 As with any reader who may look for the main points of a webpage, blog post, or article, it will go straight to the most important text first, which would be the page or blog post title with an H1 tag.

 Say your keyword is “SEO Tips.”
 You'll want that exact keyword – not a variation – to appear in the page's title.
 Your headline should read “10 Great SEO Tips,” not “10 Tips for Great SEO.”
 While any reader could see they are pushing more or less the same idea, the second title will not trigger an immediate connection for your keyword.